david-drew/OpenVINO-Custom-Layers/README.2019.md

 ## Before You Start
 It's assumed that you've installed `OpenVINO 2019.r1`, including the Model Optimizer.
-If you're using an earlier version, refer to the other [document] (./README.md).
+If you're using an earlier version, refer to the other [document](./README.md).

 ---